-Need to know the meaning of Huangshan is “Yellow Mountain” and this mountain is recognized by the UNESCO as a world heritage.
-In 1990, the Mt.
-Huangshan was added into the world heritage list as a double heritage in culture and nature and followed by this in 2004, it was recognized as World Geopark.
+The meaning of Huangshan is “Yellow Mountain” and this mountain is recognized by UNESCO as a world heritage.
+In 1990, Mt.
+Huangshan was added to the world heritage list as a double heritage in culture and nature, and followed by this in 2004, it was recognized as World Geopark.

 The Huangshan Mountain is located in southern Anhui province in eastern China.
 This place has a core area of 154 square kilometers and a buffer zone of 142 square kilometers.

-Lotus Peak, Bright peak and celestial peak are the longest peaks with the height of 1,864 m 1849, 1829m gradually.
+Lotus Peak, Bright peak, and celestial peak are the longest peaks with a height of 1,864 m 1849, 1829m gradually.
 In this place, one can easily notice the huge amount of locks are hanging on the guard bars and iron chains.
 This is another part of this world heritage to be on the list of tourists.
-Couples come to the place to enjoy the natural scenario but they also want to make their love to be endured by hanging the padlocks and throwing the keys into the cliff.
+Couples come to the place to enjoy the natural sceneries but they also want to make their love to be endured by hanging the padlocks and throwing the keys into the cliff.

 On the day of the wedding, the boy escaped and came to this Mount Huangshan and committed suicide jumping into the cliff.
 It’s also a tragic event!
 This is how the love lock tradition started and gave the relationship a visual representation for couples.
 For all these signs, each year around 2.74 million tourists come to visit and the number is increasing by 8.96% per annum.

 Butchers’ Bridge, Slovenia

-The bridge has the structural attraction for visitors that is the sculptor work made by Jakov Brdar.
+The bridge has a structural attraction for visitors that is the sculptor work made by Jakov Brdar.
 The construction of Butchers’ Bridge Bridge was launched by the city administration under the mayor Zoran Janković in 2009 and it costs around 2.9 million euros in total to be completed.

 The following year the bridge was ready to be used.
 After opening the bridge publicly, people suddenly started to use it also as a love lock bridge.
-They attach the padlock on the railing and throw the keys in the river Ljubljanica.
+They attach the padlock to the railing and throw the keys in the river Ljubljanica.
 If anyone goes to the bridge s/he will eventually see the metallic rainbow over the Ljubljanica.

 In a short span of time, the bridge took the heart of tourists for this love lock tradition and even some people say that the popularity is unexpectedly growing of this place.